QP/C++ 8.1.3

 Description

-The scheduler enabling API shall complement the scheduler disabling API (see SRS_QP_QV_20).
+If the QV kernel provides the API to selectively disable the scheduler, it must also provide the complementary API to enable the scheduler (see SRS_QP_QV_20).
 The scheduler enabling API shall restore the scheduler-disable ceiling established in the most recent call to the scheduler disabling API.

 Use Case